execRooted/root_rain/README.md

 # Raindrops

-An aestetic raindrops program written in Rust.
+An aestetic droplet program written in Rust.

 ## Installation